GPN87/GPN87/README.md

 <h1 align="left">Hi 👋, I'm Gavin from Australia</h1>

-<p align="center">Current Bootcamper (Monash uni.
-Due to finish in May 2023)| Former policy-writer | Aspiring data analyst</p>
+<p align="center">Current Bootcamper (Due to finish in May 2023)| Former policy-writer | Aspiring data analyst</p>
-<p>My skillset is an inch deep and a mile wide right now but looking to dig deeper and chip away at my 10,000 hours</p>
+<pnalign="center">My skillset is an inch deep and a mile wide right now but looking to dig deeper and chip away at my 10,000 hours.</p>
 <hr>